Not Churchill, re Germany: “We butchered the wrong pig”

 5. Apparently it’s in The New Statesman and Nation, volume 35, page 373, dated 28th August 1948; it was said, “supposedly”, on a tour of bombed-out German cities.

 Thanks, do you have the specific wording?
 He was not in Germany in 1948 though he was at the Congress of Europe at The Hague, and he did see lots of damage in 1945.
-The thought is not out of line with his thinking circa 1948, but to substantiate it as genuine, we need a primary source or at least a reliable secondary attribution. -RML
+The thought is not out of line with his regrets over developments, but to prove it genuine, we need a primary source or at least a reliable secondary attribution. -RML

 6. I beg to differ…The quote seemingly comes from his book The Second World War, per YouTube.